-For information regarding changes in the volume and profitability of Bezeq International's operations, see section 1.4.4C
+For information regarding changes in the volume and profitability of Bezeq International's operations, see section 0.5.4.

-- 4.1.4 Market developments and customer characteristics - 4.1.2 The international telecommunications market in Israel, which has in recent years seen a decline in incoming and outgoing call volume, has been slowly reviving since the last quarter of 2012 due to service bundles offered by the cellular companies that include international calls.
-In 2014 the trend shifted again and the market declined (number of minutes) by 9.5% compared with annual growth of 5% in 2013. - 4.1.3 The internet market growth in 2014 remained stagnant due to the high rate of penetration (approximately 71% of Israeli households are connected to the internet), together with a rise in browsing consumption.
-Generally, the increase in demand for high speed browsing requires Bezeq International to periodically increase its operating capacity via its Jonah submarine cable and the international capacity rights it acquires (for information regarding other Bezeq International infrastructure providers, see section 4.9.2). - 4.1.5 Main entry and exit barriers - A. The main entry barrier of the international call market is the need for an ITS license under the Communications Law and investment in infrastructure (the volume of investments in infrastructure is lower than the volume of investments in a domestic carrier or cellular infrastructure), which is affected by frequent technological changes.
-However, changes in licensing policies as set out below, and expanded use of VoIP technology, significantly reduces the effect of these barriers. - B. The main entry barrier into the data and internet services market stems from investments in infrastructure (international capacity, access to the internet network and broad service network). - C. The main exit barriers for these markets are long-term agreements with infrastructure suppliers and long term return on investments.
+4.1.4 Market developments and customer characteristics

+The international telephony market in Israel has in recent years seen a decline in call volume, (incoming and outgoing), mainly due to the service bundles offered by the cellular companies that include international calls as well as the multiple free applications that enable calls via the web.
+In 2015 the international telephony market declined (in number of minutes) by 4%.

+The internet market recorded in 2015 continued growth stagnation together with an increase in the surfing speeds consumed.
+Generally, the increase in demand for high speed browsing requires Bezeq International to periodically increase its operating capacity via its Jonah submarine cable and the international capacity rights it acquires (for information regarding other Bezeq International infrastructure providers, see section 4.9.2).

+4.1.5 Main entry and exit barriers

+- A. The main entry barrier of the international call market is the need for an ITS license under the Communications Law and investment in infrastructure (the volume of investments in infrastructure is lower than the volume of investments in a domestic carrier or cellular infrastructure), which is affected by frequent technological changes.
+However, change in the licensing policy, as set forth below, and expansion of the use of VoIP technology in this field, significantly reduces the effect of these barriers. - B. The high penetration rate and multiple players in the market. - C. The main entry barrier into the data and internet services market stems from investments in infrastructure (international capacity, access to the internet network and broad service network). - D. The main exit barriers for these markets are long-term agreements with infrastructure suppliers and long term return on investments.
 Furthermore, Bezeq International is committed to providing service to its customers throughout their contract period.